 The elements of the traffic icon gives a visual indication of the status of both the OzRunways traffic system, and any connected ADS-B device.

-Tap the traffic icon to reveal more options.
+Single-tap the traffic icon to reveal more options.
+Tap and hold to momentarily enlarge all traffic.
 If you have a SkyEcho connected this is where you can configure the settings. (iOS 13 or above required)

 OzRunways traffic broadcasting

 SkyEcho ADS-B OUT broadcasting using callsign EFB, and squawk code 1200

 The OzRunways traffic system will only broadcast your position to other users when it detects you are flying. i.e. the aeroplane symbol won’t be green unless you are flying.

 Tapping the Timers button opens a menu where you can access the Flight & Engine Timer settings.

 There is an engine timer and a flight timer.
 You can start the timers manually, or have them automatically start.
 The engine timer may be started automatically by listening for ambient engine noise.
 This is setup by tapping the Volume Switch and then tapping ‘Auto’ and adjusting the volume control while you have your engine running.
 Adjust volume from highest to lowest so that the timer starts reliably.
 When the engine is stopped, the timer should automatically stop.
 You may have to experiment with the setting to get it right for your aircraft.

 The flight timer may be automatically set by tapping ‘Air Switch’ and selecting an air speed at which you wish to start the flight timer.